Chemical formula: C₂₅H₂₇N₃O₂S Molecular mass: 433.57 g/mol PubChem compound: 11978813

 Akathisia was the most frequently reported EPS related ADR in the brexpiprazole 2 mg/day to 4 mg/day group (5.6%) compared to 4.5% in placebo, followed by tremor (2.7%) compared to 1.2% in placebo.
 The incidences of other EPS-related ADRs reported in short-term, controlled trials are dyskinesia (0.4%), extrapyramidal disorder (1.8%) and Parkinsonism (0.4%).

-In short-term, controlled trials, Treatment Emergent Adverse Events (TEAEs) related to suicidality were reported for 8 subjects (0.5%, 2 serious events, 1 leading to discontinuation) in the all brexpiprazole treatment group and 3 subjects (0.4%, none serious) in the placebo group.
-In long-term, open-label trials, TEAEs related to suicidality were reported for 23 subjects (1.6%).
-Overall in the brexpiprazole clinical development program for schizophrenia, one death due to suicide, considered not drug related by the investigator, occurred.
+In short-term, controlled trials, Treatment Emergent Adverse Events (TEAEs) related to suicidal behaviour were reported for 8 subjects (0.5%, 2 serious events, 1 leading to discontinuation) in the brexpiprazole treatment group and 3 subjects (0.4%, none-serious) in the placebo group.
+In long-term, open-label trials, TEAEs related to suicidal behaviour were reported for 23 subjects (1.6%).
+Overall, in the brexpiprazole clinical development program for schizophrenia, one death due to suicide occurred but was not considered drug related by the investigator.
 Spontaneous cases reporting completed suicide and suicide attempt have been reported in the post-marketing setting.

-The incidence of blood prolactin increased was 0.9% in 2 mg to 4 mg brexpiprazole group compared to that of 0.5% in placebo in short-term, controlled trials.
+The incidence of blood prolactin increased was 0.9% in the 2 mg to 4 mg brexpiprazole group compared to 0.5% in the placebo group in short-term, controlled trials.
 Higher frequencies of prolactin increased (1.5% versus 0.60%) were observed in females compared to males in short-term trials.
-In addition, the frequencies of prolactin elevations >1 × ULN in the 2 mg to 4 mg brexpiprazole group was 13.7% in females versus 6.4% in placebo and 11.1% in males versus 10.3% in placebo group.
+In addition, the frequencies of prolactin elevations > 1 × ULN in the 2 mg to 4 mg brexpiprazole group was 13.7% in females versus 6.4% in the placebo group and 11.1% in males versus 10.3% in the placebo group.

 A potentially fatal symptom complex referred to as Neuroleptic Malignant Syndrome (NMS) has been reported in association with brexpiprazole.

-For nausea, the incidence in the 2 mg to 4 mg brexpiprazole group was 2.3% overall in short-term controlled trials, compared to 2.0% in placebo; for vomiting, these incidences were 1.0% in the brexpiprazole-treated group compared to 1.2% in placebo group.
+For nausea, the incidence in the 2 mg to 4 mg brexpiprazole group was 2.3% overall in short-term controlled trials, compared to 2.0% in the placebo group.
+For vomiting, these incidences were 1.0% in the brexpiprazole-treated group compared to 1.2% in the placebo group.

-In terms of gender differences, there were higher observed frequencies of nausea (4.8% versus 2.8%) and vomiting (4.6% versus 1.4%) in females compared to males among brexpiprazole-treated subjects in short-term trials, in subjects receiving placebo: the frequency for nausea was 2.8% for males versus 3.2% for females and for vomiting the frequency was 3.0% for males versus 2.6% for females.
+In terms of gender differences, there were higher observed frequencies of nausea (4.8% versus 2.8%) and vomiting (4.6% versus 1.4%) in females compared to males among brexpiprazole-treated subjects in short-term trials.
+Concerning subjects receiving placebo, the frequency for nausea was 2.8% for males versus 3.2% for females, whereas the frequency for vomiting was 3.0% for males versus 2.6% for females.

 © All content on this website, including data entry, data processing, decision support tools, "RxReasoner" logo and graphics, is the intellectual property of RxReasoner and is protected by copyright laws.
 Unauthorized reproduction or distribution of any part of this content without explicit written permission from RxReasoner is strictly prohibited.
 Any third-party content used on this site is acknowledged and utilized under fair use principles.